cgninety/watchdawg/README.md

 1. **Temperature Monitoring**: The program continuously monitors GPU temperature using `nvidia-smi`
 2. **Process Detection**: When temperature exceeds threshold, it searches for T-Rex mining processes
 3. **Graceful Shutdown**:
-   - Sends `CTRL_C_EVENT` on Windows or `SIGTERM` on Linux
+   - Sends CTRL+C signal on Windows or SIGINT on Linux for graceful shutdown
+   - Waits 2 seconds for immediate response
-   - Waits for the configured grace period for processes to shut down cleanly
+   - Shows countdown during the configured grace period (default: 15 seconds)
    - Force kills any remaining processes if they don't respond
 4. **Logging**: All actions are logged to both console and `gpu_watchdog.log` file